Ecosystem-Based Fisheries Management

 A number of recent syntheses have listed knowledge gaps and hypotheses and made recommendations to advance food web investigations that are relevant to Great Lakes EBFM (Ives et al., 2019, McMeans et al., 2016, IJC 2020).
 These investigations are critical to linking complex multi-trophic level living systems with changes in water quality, habitat, fish stocking, recreational fishing, and commercial fishery management.
 However, within this context the socio-economic drivers for EBFM have been largely ignored.
 It is not clear that Great Lakes food web investigators are fully exploiting the integration of these areas, and the methods and data sets available to meet societal information needs.
 As such the EBFM approach has not been fully realized in practice in the Great Lakes.

-The in-person workshop is being held at Cornell Biological Station, Bridgeport, NY with approximately 35-40 participants.
-Expected outcomes of the workshop are increased awareness of the potential of cross-basin data sets and resources to inform Great Lakes EBM, and the development of collaborative proposals to address food web knowledge gaps that address priority Great Lakes EBM information needs.
+The in-person workshop was held at Cornell Biological Station, Bridgeport, NY with approximately 35-40 participants.
+Outcomes of the workshop were increased awareness of the potential of cross-basin data sets and resources to inform Great Lakes EBM, and the development of collaborative proposals to address food web knowledge gaps that address priority Great Lakes EBM information needs.